 Bayou Teche Paddle Trail

 Bayou Teche runs 135 miles from Port Barre to Berwick through St. Landry, St. Martin, Iberia and St. Mary parishes and is easily accessed from several state highways and Interstate 10.
-The trail has a total of 13 established access points which provide access to paddle trips as short as 7 miles or as long as its 135 miles.
-Waterproof maps are available.
+The trail has a total of 15 established access points that provide access to paddle trips with town to town segments as short as 6 miles or as long as 12 miles.

-Check out Historian and Archivist Shane Bernard’s blog logging his research for his upcoming book about the Teche: http://bayoutechedispatches.blogspot.com
+Check out Historian and Archivist Shane Bernard’s blog logging his research for his book about the Teche: http://bayoutechedispatches.blogspot.com.